 - Spoon mixture into potato skins slightly denting center (to hold fresh toppings after baking).

-- Place filled potato skins on a 9x13" baking sheet and bake about 15-20 minutes until tops are golden brown.
+- Place filled potato skins on a 9x13 inch baking sheet and bake about 15 to 20 minutes until tops are golden brown.

 - Dice tomatoes and green onions.
 Cut celery stalks into four inch sticks.

 - To serve, top potatoes with onions and tomatoes.
 Serve celery sticks on the side for scooping potato contents.

 Produce for Better Health Foundation